 When you write the introduction to the project work, be specific in writing.
 The introduction must contain all the relevant information so that when someone goes through the project inside do not have to think twice and memorize again and again.
 Just by going through the introduction one must come to know about the vital things you are going to talk about in the interior of the project.

-Introduction actually behaves almost like an index to what next could be there, but the only difference is the index are not written in detail but the introduction is written in less detail.
+The introduction actually behaves almost like an index to what next could be there, but the only difference is that index is not written in detail but the introduction is written briefly